Patricia Curtin White, MD '88, Fellowship '00, FACP, CMD

 Immediate Past President, SKMC Alumni Association

-Patricia Curtin White, MD ’88, Fellowship '00, FACP, CMD, is a board-certified geriatrician and internist, and Section Chief of Geriatric Medicine at ChristianaCare (CC) in Delaware.
+Dr. Patricia Curtin White is a board-certified internist/geriatrician and Section Chief of Geriatric Medicine at ChristianaCare (CC).
+She is the Medical Director of the Acute Care of the Elderly (ACE) Units at Christiana and Wilmington Hospitals and the WISH (We Improve Senior Health) Clinical Education Program.
 She was part of the team that opened the Swank Memory Care Center in 2011—the only memory care center in Delaware.
-She is the Medical Director of the Acute Care of the Elderly (ACE) Units at Christiana and Wilmington Hospitals and the WISH (We Improve Senior Health) Clinical Education Program.
-She was the Medical Director of Stonegates Retirement Community and Health Center for almost thirty years, as well as medical director of the former CC Riverside Long Term and Transitional Care facility and the Riverside Adult Day Program.
-She is a member of the CC Board of Advisors and a former member of the CC VNA Board of Directors, serving thirteen years as Vice Chair.
+She is a member of the CC Council of Advisors and a former member of the CC VNA Board of Directors, serving thirteen of her seventeen years as Vice Chair.

-Originally from Bronx, NY, Dr. Curtin White is a graduate of the University of Notre Dame, Penn State University Physician Assistant Program at Hershey Medical Center, and Jefferson Medical College.
-She was a resident and chief resident in Internal Medicine at the Medical Center of Delaware.
+Dr. Curtin White is a graduate of the University of Notre Dame, Penn State University Physician Assistant Program at Hershey Medical Center, and Jefferson Medical College.
+She was a resident and chief resident in Internal Medicine at the Medical Center of Delaware (now ChristianaCare).
 She completed a fellowship in Geriatric Medicine at Thomas Jefferson University Hospital.
-She is a full-time faculty member in the Department of Medicine at CC and served as the Director of Ambulatory Medicine for many years, as well as the Geriatric Medicine Education Coordinator for over 22 years.
-She has appointments as a Clinical Assistant Professor at both the Sidney Kimmel Medical College (SKMC) of Thomas Jefferson University and the Philadelphia College of Osteopathic Medicine.
+She is a full-time faculty member in the Department of Medicine at CC and served as the Director of Ambulatory Medicine for many years, as well as the Geriatric Medicine Education Coordinator for over 23 years.
+She has appointments as a Clinical Assistant Professor at both the Sidney Kimmel Medical College (SKMC) of Thomas Jefferson University and the Philadelphia College of Osteopathic Medicine (PCOM).

 Dr. Curtin White served as the first woman Alumni Trustee to the TJUH Board of Directors (1988-1993).
-In addition, she served on the Admissions Committee for Jefferson Medical College for many years (1993-2006).
-She also served as a member of the Jefferson Senior Health System Medical Directors’ Consortium.
-She served on the Jefferson Alumni Executive Committee since 1992, as a Vice-President from 2008-2011, and was involved in several committees, including the Alumni Trustee, State and Regional Affairs, Women’s Forum, and the Bylaws Committee, which under the direction of Dr. Mark Tykocinski (then Dean, SKMC), helped to redesign the Alumni Association Board.
+In addition, she served on the Admissions Committee for Jefferson Medical College for many years.
+She had served on the Jefferson Alumni Executive Committee since 1992, as a Vice-President, and was involved in several committees, including Alumni Trustee, State and Regional Affairs, Women’s Forum, and Bylaws, which under the direction of the Dean, helped to redesign the Alumni Association Board.

-Dr. Curtin White has been the recipient of several awards, including Medical Director of the Year for the Delaware Healthcare Facilities Association, the CC Spirit of Women Healthcare Hero award, and has been featured as one of the “Top Docs” in Geriatrics in Delaware Today magazine numerous times, as well as in the Delaware Valley Magazine.
-She was recognized as a “Woman of Distinction”, as the first female Alumni Trustee at Jefferson Medical College.
-In 2016, she was awarded the CC Harrington Trustee Award for Distinguished Service and Leadership, the CC Champions of Service Jefferson Award, and the national Jefferson Champions Award for Outstanding Public Service by an Employee, recognized for her work in geriatrics, in the community, and for medical mission trips to Haiti.
-Dr. Curtin White has been participating in and leading medical teams to Haiti with the Notre Dame Haiti program since 2009, completing 16 trips.
+Dr. Curtin White has been recognized as a “Woman of Distinction” during the Jefferson “50 Years of Women” in 2011, as the first female Alumni Trustee at Jefferson Medical College.
+In 2016, she was awarded the CC Harrington Trustee Award for Distinguished Service and Leadership and the national Jefferson Champions Award for Outstanding Public Service by an Employee, recognized for her work in geriatrics, in the community, and for medical mission trips to Haiti.
+Dr. Curtin White participated in and led many medical teams to Haiti with the Notre Dame Haiti program since 2009.
 She has also participated in a medical and house-building mission trip to Guatemala.
-In addition, Dr. Curtin White received the 2017 American College of Physicians (ACP) Delaware Chapter Laureate Award for excellence in medical care, education, research, and service, as well as the 2018 Department of Medicine Virginia U. Collier, MD Distinguished Educator Award.
-In addition, she was the recipient of the CC Medical-Dental Staff Commendation for Excellence Award in 2019.
-Most recently, she was honored with the University of Notre Dame 2022 Alumni Association Senior Alumni Rev. Louis Putz, CSC Award for her outstanding dedication to the medical profession and service to providing excellent health care to those in need, both at home and abroad.
+In addition, Dr. Curtin White received the 2017 American College of Physicians (ACP) Delaware Chapter Laureate Award for excellence in medical care, education, research, and service, the 2018 Department of Medicine Virginia U. Collier, MD Distinguished Educator Award, and the 2019 CC Medical-Dental Staff Commendation for Excellence Award.
+Most recently, she was honored with the University of Notre Dame 2022 Senior Alumni Rev. Louis Putz, CSC Award for her outstanding dedication to the medical profession and service to others, providing excellent health care to those in need, both at home and abroad.

 Dr. Curtin White is married and has three children, one of whom is a 2021 SKMC alumna (Mary).